syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 ## Create Nested Dialog

-A Dialog widget can be nested within another Dialog widget.
+A Dialog widget can be nested within another Dialog control.

-Create a div element to render the child Dialog widget and use it as a content of parent Dialog widget.
+Create a div element to render the child Dialog widget and use it as a content of parent Dialog control.

 {% highlight cshtml %}